candide-guevara/candide-guevara.github.io/_posts/language/2016-08-14-natural-vs-program-language.md

 * How programming languages are regular compared to natural languages
     * You do not need tenses because the past and future of a program execution is collapsed into its present memory state.
     * The "english-like" programming languages get the worst of both : difficult to memorize and no expressivity gain.
 I am looking at you SQL !!
-* Would programming languages be radically different is there were not English-based ?
+* Would programming languages be radically different if there were not English-based ?
-    * Ruby was invented by a Japanese but I do not know it enough to see any fundamental differences to say Python.
+    * Ruby was invented by a Japanese but I do not know it enough to see any fundamental differences to Python.

 At the end it will take me more time but the result is a deeper understanding of the particular language I learned.
 As a bonus I also get a better idea of how languages relate to each other.
+Or maybe I was just a dumb child ...

 [0]: {% post_url 2015-07-07-cpp-symbol-resolution %}